 Sarah has worked with a wide diversity of aquaculture and marine related organisations from a trout farm on Exmoor, Tropical Marine Centre the biggest tropical fish importer for the aquatic trade (in London), a tilapia fish farm that also grew ornamental goldfish, carp and sturgeon in Derby.
 Sarah even worked at the Endangered Breeding Centre for Arabian Wildlife in Dubai.
 Mostly in an administrative and financial role but often hands on with the livestock.

-More recently Sarah worked at the University of Plymouth on European Funded projects, supporting small businesses and entrepreneurs.
+Closer to home across the border into Devon, Sarah worked at the University of Plymouth on European Funded projects, supporting small businesses and entrepreneurs.
 She joined the lobster team in 2006.

 Public Education Assistant: Anne Crossley